manuelbieh/react-book/ecosystem/routing.md

 withRouter(connect()(MyComponent));
 ```

-Since **React 16.3.0** however and **React Router 5.0.0**, this issue has been solved though and you will only come across it while working with previous versions of these two libraries.
+Since **React 16.3.0** however and **React Router 5.0.0**, this issue has been solved and you will only come across it while working with previous versions of these two libraries.

 ## React Router and Hooks